jorisparet/partycls/docs/tutorials/descriptors/ba.rst

 The computation of this descriptor relies on:

 - **Lists of nearest neighbors**.
-These can either be read from the input trajectory file, computed in the ``Trajectory``, or computed from inside the descriptor using a default method.
+These can either be read from the input trajectory file, computed in the :py:class:`Trajectory <partycls.trajectory.Trajectory>`, or computed from inside the descriptor using a default method.

 Demonstration
 -------------